 Many of us in the north have battled the elements every winter and, while it seems like we're doing everything we can to avoid running into issues, often times ice build-up on roof surfaces can lead to major damage before we even know what's happening.

 Ice damming is a term used to describe the buildup of ice on a roof.
 Generally, this buildup occurs at the eaves (along the gutters), in valleys and near heat sources (heat sources can be exhausts, vents, skylights, etc.).
 The buildup occurs primarily around where the heated zone (or thermal envelope) of the home ends, and so most leaks resulting from ice damming are found along the outside walls.
 The ice buildup can take the form of a 'ski jump' which will impede the flow of water and cause it to pond instead of flowing freely off of the roof.

 What is the Cause of Ice Damming and When Does it Occur?

-Simply put, ice damming occurs when snow melts on a roof in sub-zero outdoor temperatures.
+Ice damming only occurs when snow melts on a roof in sub-zero temperatures.

 Typically, ice damming will occur in the following scenarios:

 Throughout the winter below snow-covered heat sources (such as skylights, bathroom/kitchen exhausts, etc.) as some roofs are more prone to large snow drifts accumulating (if this is you, consider reading our other post on this topic regarding skylights).